 Forces for change

 There are many forces for change that will influence Dartmoor’s future.
-Some, such as climate change or national policy and legislation, are things that we need to respond to although they are outside the direct control of the Authority and other delivery partners.
-Some of the key issues raised during preparation of the Management Plan are listed below:
+Some, such as climate change or national policy and legislation, are things that we need to respond to although they are outside the direct control of the delivery partners.
+Some of the key issues raised during preparation of the Partnership Plan are listed below:

 The pressures arising from increased visitor numbers, driven by new housing and development in surrounding areas leading to increased erosion; anti-social behaviour; traffic congestion; disturbance to wildlife and livestock; and resulting in conflicts with farmers and local communities.

 Uncertainty over the future of upland farming and forestry particularly in the light of Brexit and what changes to markets, policy and funding will follow.
-However, if framed correctly the new ELM (Environmental Land Management scheme) could provide an opportunity to enhance Dartmoor and support sustainable farm businesses.
+However, if framed correctly the new Environmental Land Management Scheme (ELMS) could provide an opportunity to enhance Dartmoor and support sustainable farm businesses

 The implications of an ageing population and falling numbers of working age people living on Dartmoor; high house prices driven by the attractiveness of the National Park as a place to live; and low wage levels in key sectors such as agriculture, tourism and leisure.